Zoloft (Sertraline) Morning or Night? The 20% Insomnia Rule

 Should You Take Sertraline With Food?

-The FDA label notes that food causes "a small increase in Cmax and AUC," meaning it slightly increases how much sertraline your body absorbs.
-But the clinical difference is minor, and you can take it with or without food.
+The FDA label notes that food causes "a small increase in Cmax and AUC," meaning it slightly raises how much sertraline your body absorbs.
+The clinical difference is minor, and you can take it with or without food.

-The practical reason to take it with food: nausea.
-It affects 26% of patients on sertraline versus 12% on placebo.
-If your stomach doesn't love sertraline, eating something first can take the edge off.
+The practical reason to take it with food is nausea, which affects 26% of patients on sertraline versus 12% on placebo.
+If your stomach does not love sertraline, eating something first can take the edge off.
 This is different from metformin, where food is required for the drug to work properly.
 With sertraline, food is a comfort measure, not a necessity.

 Sertraline (Zoloft) vs Lexapro: Best Time to Take Each

-If you've been on Lexapro (escitalopram) or are switching between SSRIs, here's how the timing considerations compare:
+If you have been on Lexapro (escitalopram) or are switching between SSRIs, here is how the timing considerations compare:

 Sertraline (Zoloft)Lexapro (escitalopram)